-If you are like me you grew up always being interested in Computers.
+If you are like me, you grew up always being interested in Computers.
+The thirst to gain knowledge is what is now made me ready for the fourth industrial revolution, which is blurring of boundaries between the physical, digital, and biological worlds.
 I was always reading thick computer books for fun and tinkering with all the computers we had at home and started collecting more and more until I had enough to setup my own home network.
 I felt like I could fix anything with the computer and I was not too far from the truth.
 Then it started, my friends and family and acquaintances started wanting help with their computer.
 Being the generous guy that I was I help them out and didn’t charge them anything.
 But then it started happening more and more and I thought about charging but had no idea how much

 or when or anything.
-If you feel like you are in the same place I might be able to help you start your computer repair business.
+If you feel like you are in the same place I might be able to help you start your computer backup service Lake Worth.

 Windows XP won’t boot